collective/collective.duplicateaction/README.txt

 Copyright and Credits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-collective.deactivateaction is licensed under the GPL.
+collective.duplicateaction is licensed under the GPL.
 See LICENSE.txt for details.

 Author: `Lukas Zdych (lzdych)`__